Skip to main content

 Overhead view of audience in the Folger Reading Room

-The Folger Shakespeare Library will reopen Friday, June 21, 2024, after major renovations.
+The Folger Shakespeare Library reopened on Friday, June 21, 2024, after major renovations.
 Newly refurbished spaces for our Folger researchers are among the improvements, which also include dedicated exhibition galleries, meeting spaces with enhanced audio-visual capabilities, and updated HVAC systems.

 The Folger Institute relies on our Consortium university partners to plan, implement, and oversee our Scholarly Programs.
-We anticipate continuing our recent practice of partnering with them to convene scholarly conversations on their campuses that take advantage of unique, localized knowledge, underexplored archives, and diverse communities of inquiry and practice.
-A process to solicit proposals will be unveiled this summer.
+In addition to programs held at the newly reopened Folger, we anticipate continuing our recent practice of partnering with Consortium universities to convene scholarly conversations on their campuses.
+These will take advantage of unique, localized knowledge, underexplored archives, and diverse communities of inquiry and practice.
+A process to submit proposals is available on Folgerpedia.

-Below are the descriptions for the programs on offer during 2023–2024, as well as a “First Look” at 2024-2025 programs.
+Below are the descriptions for the programs on offer during 2024-2025.
 We have embraced a mix of in-person, hybrid, and fully virtual programming across a wide range of topics, with an eye on reducing or eliminating barriers to inclusion as often as possible.
-Many programs will offer virtual sessions, with participation available via open registration.
+Some programs will offer virtual sessions, with participation available via open registration.
 Most will require applications from those hoping to participate fully, and the application deadlines are specified below.
 This ensures that those selected and funded to attend will be strong contributors to the conversation.

 As always, participants are encouraged to pursue their individual research interests within a given program’s specific topic.
 Before submitting an application, applicants should read the description carefully so that they can tailor their statement of research plans to the program in question.
 Folger Institute Consortium affiliates should consult with their campus representatives to ensure that they make their strongest case for admission.
 Please visit Apply for Scholarly Programs for further details about the application process.